THE DARKER SIDE OF FRATERNITY LIFE

 Sigma Chi at Oregon State College:

 In my freshman year, I lived as a pledge in the Sigma Chi house at Oregon State University.
-This experience was positive partly because there was a housemother living in the house.
-We were expected to learn good manners, especially at the formal dinners.
-Any transgression was punished with a ‘ding’ which resulted in loss of privileges or extra house duty.
+This experience was positive, partly because there was a housemother living in the house.
+We were expected to learn good manners, especially at formal dinners.
+Any transgression was punished with a ‘ding’, which resulted in loss of privileges or extra house duty.
 We would also learn such things as the correct way to set a table, a skill which came in handy a few years later when I was setting tables for 45 AOPi girls at the University of Oregon.

 Beta Theta Pi at the University of Oregon:

-One afternoon, as I was studying at my desk in my room, one of the ‘brothers’ knocked, urgently, on my door and said “Quick come down to the chapter room.
+One afternoon, as I was studying at my desk in my room, one of the ‘brothers’ knocked, urgently, on my door and said, “Quick, come down to the chapter room.
 There is a housewife from Springfield there who wants to be fucked by every man in the house.”
 Why a woman would want to do this is beyond me.
 Perhaps she was seeking revenge for the dalliances of her husband.
 I wanted no part of it and declined.
-I had not yet enjoyed the experience of intercourse, and certainly did not want to have my first time be with a troubled woman who had just been visited by number of my ‘brothers’.
+I had not yet enjoyed the experience of intercourse, and certainly did not want to have my first time be with a troubled woman who had just been visited by a number of my ‘brothers’.

-The only other hell week task which I remember was “The Fire brigade”.
+The only other hell week task that I remember was “The Fire Brigade”.
 A small bonfire was built in the parking lot behind the house.
 A large kettle of very spicy ‘soup’ was placed at the top of the stairs on the third floor.
-The primary ingredient of the ‘soup’ was several bottles of Tabasco sauce.
+The primary ingredient of this ‘soup’ was several bottles of Tabasco sauce.
 It also included hot chilli peppers.
-The initiates, in their underwear, were required to take a mouthful of this painfully spicy liquid and run down stairs, out the back door of the house and spit it on the fire.
-After spitting out the piquante “soup” onto the fire we were required to run back up stairs wailing like a fire engine siren or shouting “ding ding ding” to take another mouth full of the burning liquid.
-This was to continue until the the fire was extinguished.
-Although it was a small fire, it was obvious that it was going to take a long time to extinguish the flames by spitting on it.
+The initiates, in their underwear, were required to take a mouthful of this painfully spicy liquid and run down stairs, out the back door of the house, and spit it on the fire.
+After spitting out the piquante “soup” onto the fire, we were required to run back up stairs, wailing like a fire engine siren or shouting “ding ding ding” to take another mouthful of the burning liquid.
+This was to continue until the fire was extinguished.
+Although it was a small fire, upperclassmen continued to stoke it.
+It was obvious that we would be running this “firebriggade” for a long time to extinguish the flames by spitting on it.
 As we ran from the fire through the parking lot and back into the house, we passed the garbage dumpsters.
-Next to one, was an open gallon can which had contained crushed tomatoes.
+Next to one was an open gallon can that had contained crushed tomatoes.
 I noticed it as I exited the house on my first run.
-On the way back to the soup service, I grabbed it.
-Bending over as I ran back up the stairs I hid the can against my stomach so no one would notice it.
-When I reached the large kettle of spicy liquid I leaned over the kettle and tipped my head back to receive another mouth full of ‘soup’ from the large ladle the upperclassman was using in his attempt to pour as much soup into my mouth as possible.
-He was concentrating on his task and did not notice that I was dipping the gallon can into the soup kettle.
-With the gallon can full of ‘soup’ I ran down the stairs.
-Upperclassmen came running after me yelling “Stop Tod he’s got a bucket.”
-When I reached the fire, I pitched the contents of the “bucket” onto it with such force that it not only extinguished the flame but spread the steaming wood across the parking lot.
+On the way back to the soup service, I grabbed the open can.
+Bending over as I ran back up the stairs, I hid the can against my stomach.
+No one noticed it.
+When I reached the large kettle of spicy liquid, I leaned over the kettle and tipped my head back to receive another mouthful of ‘soup’ from the large ladle that the upperclassman was using in his attempt to pour as much soup into our mouths as possible.
+He was concentrating on his task of filling my mouth.
+He didn’t notice that I was dipping the gallon can into the soup kettle.
+With the gallon can full of ‘soup’.
+I started running down the two flights of stairs.
+My can of “soup” was noticed by upperclassmen, who came running after me, yelling, “Stop Tod, he’s got a bucket.”
+When I reached the fire, while still running, I pitched the contents of the “bucket” onto it with such force that it not only extinguished the flame but spread the steaming wood across the parking lot.
 This ended the fire brigade.

-I endured all of this, primarily to show that I could.
-But because of it, I came to have a low opinion of the Beta House and its concept of fraternity.
+I endured all of the adolescent stupidity hell week to show that I could.
+Experiences such as these lead me to have a low opinion of the Beta House and its concept of fraternity life.
 I did not live in the Beta house the following year.
-It was too expensive and I had little desire to be there on a regular basis.
+I had little desire to be there, and beside that, it was too expensive.
 I had taken a job as a ‘house boy’ at the AOPi sorority.
-Because of my job, I was in the sorority for breakfast, lunch and dinner.
+Because of my job, I was in the sorority for breakfast, lunch, and dinner.
 The AOPi sorority was not one of the prestigious sororities on campus.
-These women, were not the cheer leaders or campus queens.
+These women were not the cheerleaders or campus queens.
 They were unpretentious girls from small rural towns around Oregon.
 Because of my job in the kitchen and serving their meals, I had come to know and like these young women both as individuals and as a group.
-Some of them, knowing I was a Beta, asked if I would set up a dinner exchange between the AOPis and the Betas.
+Some of them, knowing I was a Beta, asked if I would set up a dinner exchange between the AOPs and the Betas.
 The final blow to my participation in the Beta fraternity came when, at a chapter meeting, I proposed that we have a dinner exchange with the AOPi women.
-My “brothers” laughed out loud, hooted, and shouted insulting comments about that “house full of hicks”.
+My “brothers” laughed out loud, hooted, and shouted insulting comments about that “house hicks”.
 I was surprised at their haughty response.
 It revealed an undeserved arrogance.
 Their reaction to my suggestion, along with all that I had experienced while living there, convinced me that I no longer wished to be associated with this group of men.
 From that point on, I ceased any further affiliation with the Betas.

 My experiences of living in two different fraternities were not white and black.
 Both offered positive and negative experiences.
 On balance, my year in the Sigma Chi house at OSU, where civility and academic achievement were the focus, was a positive experience.
 I can’t say the same for the Beta House on the UofO campus.